The Hidden Cost Downsizers Miss in Milpitas

 The data relating to real estate for sale on this display comes in part from the Internet Data Exchange program of the MLSListings™ MLS system.
 Real estate listings held by brokerage firms other than Aegis Luxury Real Estate are marked with the Internet Data Exchange icon and detailed information about them includes the names of the listing brokers and listing agents.

-Based on information from the MLSListings MLS as of May 2026.
+Based on information from the MLSListings MLS as of June 11, 2026.
 All data, including all measurements and calculations of area, is obtained from various sources and has not been, and will not be, verified by broker or MLS.
 All information should be independently reviewed and verified for accuracy.
 Properties may or may not be listed by the office/agent presenting the information.

 These statistics are generated using information from the MLSListings Inc. multiple listing service, but have not been verified and are not guaranteed.
 MLSListings Inc. disclaims any responsibility for the accuracy and reliability of these statistics.
 This information should not be relied upon for real estate transaction decisions.